The AI Data Structure

 - Its “plan” or next steps.

-Data Passing: Agent → Tool → Agent Cycle
+Data Flow: Agent → Tool → Agent

-{"input": "Search for the last email from John"}. - The Agent decides to use a tool: It analyzes the input and determines it must use the
+{"input": "Search for Juan's last email"}. - The Agent decides to use a tool: It analyzes the input and determines that it should use the

-{"from": "John", "limit": 1}. - The tool returns a result: The
+{"from": "Juan", "limit": 1}. - The tool returns a result: The

-Get Emailstool executes and returns a JSON object with the email data, e.g.,{"subject": "Weekly Report", "body": "..."}. - The Agent synthesizes the response: The Agent receives this result, processes it, and generates a final response in natural language.
+Get Emailstool executes and returns a JSON object with the email data, for example{"subject": "Weekly Report", "body": "..."}. - The Agent synthesizes the response: The Agent receives this result, processes it, and generates a final response in natural language.

 Understanding this cycle is key to debugging flows and designing agents that can handle complex tasks.